nessalc/lapo-presenter-notes/docs/stars/non-contrast-optical-double/epsilon-lyrae.md

 1. With good atmosphere conditions and/or with good eyes, it can be seen that each star is really two stars.

+1. A fifth component star was discovered in 1985 that rotates around Epsilon<sup>2</sup>

 ---
 ## Epsilon Lyrae Information:
 ---

 1. This is the famous “Double Double” star.
 (With our understanding of distances and multiple stars, a more accurate name would be the “Double Multiple.”)

+1. The two binocular star systems are separated by about 10,500 AU and they probably take about 500,000 years to rotate around each other.

 |    |    |
 |:---|---:|
 |[Home](/notes/#object-notes) > Stars > [Non-Contrast Optical Double](../!non-contrast-optical-double-star-info) > [Epsilon Lyrae](../epsilon-lyrae)| [top](#epsilon-lyrae)|